 Introduces basic quantitative and qualitative methods of social science research as applied to policy and administrative problems.
 Addresses research design, data collection and analysis methods, interpretation and evaluation of published research.
-Prerequisite: Introductory statistics class.
+Prerequisite: Introductory Statistics course within the past 5 years, or passing score on a UAS PADM statistics test.